 Determining child custody is one of the most contentious aspects of a divorce where children are involved.
 Disputes over who will get custody can be emotionally charged and difficult to resolve without the help of a skilled lawyer.
-Fort Bend County child custody attorney Jamie Zand has over 10 years of experience helping Texans find favorable resolutions to child custody matters.
-At Jamie Jordan Zand, PLLC, we understand the hardship you are facing – we can stand by your side, fighting for you and your child’s best interests.
+Sugar Land Child Custody Lawyer Jamie Jordan has over 10 years of experience helping Texans find favorable resolutions to child custody matters.
+At Jamie Jordan, PLLC, we understand the hardship you are facing – we can stand by your side, fighting for you and your child’s best interests.

 Child custody may be awarded:

-Regardless of your situation, our Fort Bend County child custody attorney can assess your situation and determine the best strategy moving forward.
+Regardless of your situation, our Sugar Land Child Custody Lawyer can assess your situation and determine the best strategy moving forward.
 Our priority is to find a solution that protects your rights and ensures a safe, loving environment for your children.
 Whether we can come to this solution through negotiations outside of the courtroom or have to bring your case to a family law court, we are prepared to stick by your side from start to finish.

 Child Custody Modifications